binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/install-leverage-cli.md

   -l, --list-tasks     List available tasks to run.
   -v, --verbose        Increase output verbosity.
   --version            Show the version and exit.
-  -h, --help           Show this message and exit.
+  --help               Show this message and exit.

 Commands:
-  credentials  Manage AWS cli credentials. project      Manage a Leverage project. run          Perform specified task(s) and all of its dependencies. terraform    Run Terraform commands in a custom containerized... tf           Run Terraform commands in a custom containerized...
+  aws          Run AWS CLI commands in a custom containerized environment. credentials  Manage AWS cli credentials. project      Manage a Leverage project. run          Perform specified task(s) and all of its dependencies. terraform    Run Terraform commands in a custom containerized... tf           Run Terraform commands in a custom containerized... tfautomv     Run TFAutomv commands in a custom containerized...
 ```

 ##Installation in an isolated environment